Christendom-College-Coding-Club/Christendom-Typesetter-Documentation/Quickstart_Guide.md

 Typesetter window as soon as you save them.

+IMPORTANT: If you want to write all of your paragraphs in the same text file, _you are free to_.
+Just put an empty line where you want the paragraph break to be, and
+Typesetter will handle it.

 ### Step 4: Save your essay as PDF
 Click the "Compile to PDF" button, and Christendom Typesetter will save your